Sohodolls: Biography

 Their 2006 single "Stripper" was used in the American television series Gossip Girl when one of the main characters, Blair Waldorf (Leighton Meester) stripped to it in episode "Victor, Victrola", which aired on 7 November 2007 on The CW.
 The band was again featured in Gossip Girl when their song, "I'm Not Cool", played during the episode "In the Realm of the Basses" when Blair confronts Chuck in the Victrola club.

 Their music also appeared in the 2011 video game Test Drive Unlimited 2, with the Allister Whitehead club remix of "Right and Right Again" rotating on the Hariba Radio in-game radio station and "Bang Bang Bang Bang" playing both on the RoadRock in-game radio station and also during the carwash scene.

 Von Doll's solo song "Play My Way" was featured in the third episode of the fifth season of Gossip Girl, titled "The Jewel of Denial" and originally aired 10 October 2011.
 On the same day, the track was released digitally by Quid Records.

 On 28 February 2014, the band released a new EP, titled Mayday, containing 3 new songs.

-In 2014, Maya von Doll started a new band called New Pharaohs.
+In 2015, Maya von Doll started a new band called New Pharaohs.

-During late 2020, their songs "Bang Bang Bang Bang" and "Stripper" became popular songs on TikTok.
+During late 2020, their song "Bang Bang Bang Bang" became a popular song on TikTok.
 Due to their newfound popularity Sohodolls released remasters for both songs, "Stripper" on 22 October 2020 and "Bang Bang Bang Bang" on 18 February 2021.

 After the release of the "Stripper" and "Bang Bang Bang Bang" remasters, Sohodolls released charity single "Period" on 4 March 2021, in partnership with Period Poverty to raise money to provide feminine products to girls and women in refugee camps or in otherwise deprived areas.

 On 30 April, Sohodolls released their song "Shut Your Pretty Mouth" on streaming services after the song's demo had leaked on YouTube, however, the song was not completely new, as it had been played in clubs in London sometime in 2009.

 On 28 October 2022, the band released their song "Bad."

+On 16 May 2024, the band released the 4-track EP "Queen of Spades", containing the songs "Queen of Spades", "Mother Wouldn't Like It", and "What Kinda Love".
+The EP also included a radio edit of "Queen of Spades".

 Tour

-As well as having toured the UK seven times the band have also played in Japan, Korea (International Rock Festival at Pusan Beach), Moscow, Los Angeles, Istanbul, Rome, Berlin, Paris, Barcelona, Vienna, Brussels, Hamburg, Madrid, Piza, Cologne, Oslo, Munich, Weinheim, Frankfurt, Freiburg and have toured widely in the UK, often playing towns off the beaten circuit.
+As well as having toured the UK seven times the band have also played in Japan, Korea (International Rock Festival at Pusan Beach), Moscow, Los Angeles, Istanbul, Rome, Berlin, Paris, Barcelona, Vienna, Brussels, Hamburg, Madrid, Pisa, Cologne, Oslo, Munich, Weinheim, Frankfurt, Freiburg and have toured widely in the UK, often playing towns off the beaten circuit.
 They have also toured with/supported IAMX, Ladytron, Klaxons, Daft Punk, Vive la Fête, She Wants Revenge, The Magic Numbers, Hanoi Rocks, Apoptygma Berzerk, and Marilyn Manson.

 To promote the release of their debut album Ribbed Music for the Numb Generation, Sohodolls embarked on their biggest tour to date.
 Starting at Hoxton Bar & Grill, London, on 4 September 2007, they headlined 34 venues across the UK.